 IT managers must be vigilant to combat hackers' ever more sophisticated tools and methods, and that begins with better security procedures at the office.

-Security Policy and Procedures Document
+Security Policy and Procedures

 Next, all employees must be trained and expectations for compliance made clear, because it takes a concerted effort on everyone's part to ensure the required protections are implemented consistently.

-Secure Data Files In Motion
+Secure Data Files in Motion